 Thompson, S., 2010.
 Advancing knowledge into the clinical assessment of dementia.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: